MasayukiTanaka0412/TMCSpeeches/Do My Imaginary Wives Dream of Electric Sheep.md

 # Speech Info
-## CC manual #8 Get Comfortable With Your Visual Aids      TM M Tanaka
+## CC manual #8 Get Comfortable With Your Visual Aids
 ## Title: “Do My Imaginary Wives Dream of Electric Sheep?”
 ## Objectives:
 - *Select visual aids that are appropriate for your message and the audience.